How to Prevent Falls for Elderly: The Ultimate Fall Prevention Checklist

 An elderly person falling can be devastating.
 A fall leads to bumps and bruises at best and severe injury or death at the worst.
 Because of age and medical condition, elderly people often have a difficult time recovering from a fall.
 Their bones do not heal well.
 If surgery is required, anesthesia is risky.
 Often a fall creates a new batch of medical problems the senior did not have before.
 The risks of pressure sores, infections, and kidney problems rise dramatically.
 The best solution is to keep the senior from falling in the first place.
 Have a plan on how to prevent falls for elderly people.
 Use this elderly fall prevention checklist as a guide to inspect the senior’s home to prevent falls.

-How to Prevent Falls for Elderly at Home
+- How to Prevent Falls for Elderly People

 How to Prevent Falls for Elderly People